Skip to main content

 What Is Big Picture Thinking?

 A big picture thinker is someone who mostly thinks of issues from a broader, overview-type perspective.
 When dealing with any project, they focus on the overall importance of the project and the major steps required to execute it.
 When big picture thinkers focus on details, they get tired easily.
 It’s the big picture that energizes and keeps them going.
 These types of people are often called visionaries or dreamers.
-They’re usually full of ideas, great at outlining how things could change, and what needs to be done to make the world a better place.
+They are usually full of ideas, great at outlining how things could change, and what needs to be done to make the world a better place.
 Most inventors are big picture thinkers.

 The Importance Of Big Picture Thinking

-But scientific research has revealed that big picture thinking is linked to venture success for entrepreneurs.
+It is easy to get stuck in the weeds of daily tasks.
+However, big picture thinking is not just about dreaming big; it is backed by science.
+Research has revealed that big picture thinking is linked to venture success for entrepreneurs.
 These entrepreneurs are 30-48% more likely to think in broad terms than the rest of us.
 It is not easy to encourage big picture thinking.
 It takes a ton of work and mental reminders such as, “how will this matter to me in 3 days, 3 years, 3 decades…”

 We might be wondering, ‘what is the benefit of having a solid idea of the big picture?’
 While both big picture vs detail-oriented thinking are crucial, they also complement each other.
 Zooming in on the details only can be a bit messy to deal with.
-By thinking big, we are less likely to fret over the details that won’t matter in the long run.
-Not to mention, a big picture person is likely to see how an obstacle impacts the big picture and how that can turn into an opportunity – a real plus if we are leading a team.
+By thinking big, we are less likely to fret over the details that will not matter in the long run.
+Not to mention, a big picture person is likely to see how an obstacle affects the big picture and how that can turn into an opportunity – a real plus if we are leading a team.

 Both big picture thinking and detail thinking are important.
 Anyone who is prone to be in one or other mode by default will limit their ability to contribute to the whole picture.